Visnalize/.com/src/win7simu/faq.md

 ### Can you add Microsoft Office?

-No. Just no.
+Yes.
+However, the priority is low and your expectation might not be met.
+Please keep in mind this is still just a simulator.

 ### Can you add this feature, that feature and more features?

 Yes.
-If the feature is not rejected as above.
-You can write to me at [visnalize@gmail.com](mailto:visnalize@gmail.com) to help prioritize the requests.
+If the feature is not rejected above.
+You can comment your request below in the comment section or write to me at [visnalize@gmail.com](mailto:visnalize@gmail.com).

 ### How do I create a user account?